 Try one of these simple zero waste Valentine’s Day ideas that are fun, inexpensive, and great for everyday families.
 They all have a little extra sugary sweetness the whole family will love.

 Do you exchange gifts for Valentine’s Day?
-Historically, M and I haven’t been big on gift exchange, especially outside of Christmas and birthdays.
-As we’ve started to think about gift giving in broader terms beyond just buying something new, we’ve been landing on small and more meaningful tokens of appreciation to share as gifts with each other.
+Historically, my husband and I haven’t been big on gift exchange, especially outside of Christmas and birthdays.
+As we’ve started to think about gift-giving in broader terms beyond just buying something new, we’ve been landing on small and more meaningful tokens of appreciation to share as gifts with each other.

-10 Sugar Sweet Zero Waste Valentine’s Day Ideas
+11 Sweet Ideas For An (Almost) Zero Waste Valentine’s Day With Kids

-Fair Trade Chocolate ~ I know this is a bit cliche, but who doesn’t love good chocolate?
+I know this is a bit cliche, but who doesn’t love good chocolate?
 It’s popular for a reason.
 I’m essentially an addict, so maybe I’m not the most objective chocolate promoter.
-On the contrary, I do have a lot of experience with the drug, making me a well-informed advocate of the stuff.
+On the contrary, I do have a lot of experience with the sugar “drug” which makes me a well-informed advocate of the stuff.
 I’ve even taken the liberty of doing unscientific taste tests a time or two.